austinhaas/message-stream/README.txt

 Implementing a sequence on the mailbox system has two important
 implications: 1.
 The sequence is infinite.
-2. The next item in the sequence is governed by an outside process -- whatever adds a new message to the mailbox.
+2. The next item in the sequence is governed by an outside process, i.e., whatever adds a new message to the mailbox.

 To address #2, we've modified the stream implementation to support lazy evaluation of the CAR, in addition to the CDR.
-This is necessary because we don't want to start trying to pull the first message as soon as we create the stream, and similarly, we don't want to have to immediately pull the next message every time we move up the list.
-Consider that, at any time, the next message might not be available; so we don't want to wait for it before we even need it.
+This is necessary because we don't want to start trying to retrieve the first message as soon as we create the stream, and similarly, we may not want to immediately retrieve the next message every time we move up the list.
+Consider that, at any time, the next message might not be available; so we wouldn't want to wait for it before we even need it.

-To address both #1 and #2, we've added a means to timeout operations:
+To address both #1 and #2, we've added an optional timeout parameter to most interface methods.
+When an operation times out, a timeout-condition is raised.
-WITH-TIMEOUT.
-The problem with #1 is that several sequence operations, such as REMOVE, cannot handle an infinite sequence with their default arguments.
-REMOVE, by default, tries to remove ALL of the matching items in a sequence, which means that it would never terminate.
-The problem with #2 is that there is no telling how long we might have to wait for the next item to arrive.
-In fact, it may never arrive.